utopia-foss/dantro/doc/plotting/plot_functions.rst

     :start-after: _MULTIPLOT_FUNC_KINDS = { # --- start literalinclude
     :end-before:  }   # --- end literalinclude

-However, you can also plot any other function accepting a ``Matplotlib.axes`` object as well as some kind of ``data`` key to pass on your data.
+However, you can also plot any other function operating on a ``matplotlib.axes`` object.
 Let us look at some example configurations to illustrate features:

 .. code-block:: YAML